-Continuing Education (CEU) credits/units - Continuing education credits or units as recognized by the Administrative Office of the Courts.
+Continuing Education (CE) credits - Continuing education credits as recognized by the Administrative Office of the Courts.

-Interpretation\ - Interpretation means the unrehearsed transmitting of a spoken message from one language to another.
+Interpretation - Interpretation means the unrehearsed transmitting of a spoken message from one language to another.
 Interpretation is distinguished from "translation," which relates to written language.

-Credentialed court interpreters use three modes of interpreting in court - "simultaneous", "consecutive", and "sight translation".
+Court interpreters use three modes of interpreting in court - "simultaneous", "consecutive", and "sight translation".
 "Summary" interpreting should not be used in court settings.